manojake/javascript-playground/README.md

 Javascript play ground to test your theories

 # Tips
-1. Javascript is cases sensitive
+1. Javascript is case sensitive